The Riders of Icebergs: Admiring the Wild Polar Bears of the Arctic

 The ‘Place of Polar Bears’ in Greenland

 The island country of Greenland offers another opportunity for spotting these majestic creatures in their natural habitat.
 Although the southern Greenland village of Nanortalik translates to “place of polar bears,” but in truth, Greenland’s polar bears typically live in the northernmost parts of the island.
 A 2017 count revealed about 2,820 bears in the waters of Baffin Bay and around 357 in Kane Basin.
-As in Svalbard, the most excellent chance of spotting one in Greenland is on an expedition between July and September.
+As in Svalbard, the best time to see polar bears in Greenland is from July and September.

 As the climate changes and the Arctic’s ice recedes, polar bear sightings could be less frequent as it becomes more difficult for polar bears to get the calories they need.
 In 2011, one female was found swimming 426 miles over nine days in search of food.
 A 2015 study by the IUCN (International Union for Conservation of Nature) suggests polar bear numbers could drop from 22,000 to 31,000 today to fewer than 18,000 by 2050.